-Order management system (OMS) heavily relies on the state machine-related concepts like event timeouts and conditions.
-When an order is managed, a lot of the timeout and condition entities are being processed.
-Processing of timeouts and conditions in Spryker is done by two console commands:
+Order management system (OMS) heavily relies on state machine-related concepts like event timeouts and conditions.
+When an order is managed, a lot of the timeout and condition entities are processed.
+The following two console command do the processsing of timeouts and conditions in Spryker:

 Out of the box, both of these commands process their respective entities sequentially.
 Each of them grabs and processes all the available entities one by one.
 Both commands support the

 limit option and thus can do the processing in batches.
 But still, all the work is done synchronously.
 Because of this, order management could become a bottleneck for shops with lots of orders being placed and managed.
 The OMS multi-thread improves this by introducing the ability to process both timeouts and conditions in parallel.

 Each order is assigned a randomly generated positive number called a processor identifier.
 This number is saved in the

 spy_sales_order table.
 During the order management processing, both preceding commands are triggered with the new command option